• Skip to primary navigation

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-One: Crack the cardamom pods with the flat edge of a knife and gently fry the cardamom, cloves, cumin seeds and turmeric in the vegetable oil for 1 minute, to release their flavours.
+One: Crack the cardamom pods with the flat edge of a knife and gently fry the cardamom pods, cloves, cumin seeds and turmeric in the vegetable oil for 1 minute to release their flavours.

-Two: Add the rice and coat in the spices.
+Two: Add the rice and coat it in the spices.

-Three: Pour over the stock and pop in the bay, cinnamon and season with salt.
-Bring to a simmer then put a lid on the pan and turn down the heat to low.
+Three: Pour over the stock, add the bay leaves, cinnamon stick, and season with salt.
+Bring to a simmer, then put a lid on the pan and turn down the heat to low.

-Four: Let it cook for 25 minutes.
-When it's ready, take the lid off and fluff up the rice with a fork before serving.
+Four: Let the rice cook for 25 minutes.
+Take the lid off and fluff up the rice grains with a fork before serving.

 Step-by-step picture instructions for making pilau rice